ibm-cloud-docs/vpc/file_storage_vpc_create.md

 If you change the supplemental IDs (UID or GID) from the virtual server instance, it is not possible to determine that it was changed.
 As a result, `initial_owner` changes only in the file storage system, but the change isn't reflected in the CLI or API responses.
 {: note}

-Table 1 shows UID and GID values that you can set and values that are reserved.
+The following table shows UID and GID values that you can set, and values that are reserved.

 | ID value | Description |
 |----------|-------------|